 How many credits will it take to complete both degrees?

-Taken separately, a student would need to complete 174 credits to earn both degrees in four years of study at Gallatin and two years of study at the College of Global Public Health.
+Taken separately, a student would need to complete 174 credits to earn both degrees in four years of study at Gallatin and two years of study at the School of Global Public Health.
 The BA-MPH dual degree allows a Gallatin student to complete both degrees in as few as 159 credits.
 Gallatin students accelerate their progress toward the MPH by earning 15 credits toward the MPH as part of their Gallatin program and BA.
 Through the BA-MPH dual degree, a Gallatin student could complete both degrees in as few as five years of study.